JeyDot-dev/transcendence/README.md

 # transcendance

-by lsohler, lray, jchapell, rlevilla, jsousa-a
+Brought to life by the coding ninjas 🥷! : lsohler, lray, jchapell, mde-sepi, and jsousa-a!